netscaler/netscaler-helm-charts/citrix-adc-istio-ingress-gateway/README.md

 The following prerequisites are required for deploying Citrix ADC as an Ingress Gateway in Istio service mesh:

 - Ensure that **Istio version 1.3.0** is installed
-- Ensure that Helm is installed.
-Follow this [step](https://github.com/citrix/citrix-helm-charts/blob/master/Helm_Installation_Kubernetes.md) to install the same.
+- Ensure that Helm with version 3.x is installed.
+Follow this [step](https://github.com/citrix/citrix-helm-charts/blob/master/Helm_Installation_version_3.md) to install the same.
 - Ensure that your cluster has Kubernetes version 1.14.0 or later and the `admissionregistration.k8s.io/v1beta1` API is enabled
 - **For deploying Citrix ADC VPX or MPX as an Ingress gateway:**